-Apple’s Shortcuts app brings extensive automation capabilities to your iPhone or iPad, using a drag-and-drop, fill-in-the-blanks interface much like Automator on the Mac.
-It lets you perform sequences of tasks, including ones that span various apps, with just a tap or a voice command—or even automatically when certain conditions are met.
+Apple’s Shortcuts app brings extensive automation capabilities to your iPhone, iPad, or Mac, using a drag-and-drop, fill-in-the-blanks interface much like Automator—but much more powerful.
+It lets you perform sequences of tasks, including ones that span various apps, with just a tap, a click, or a voice command—or even automatically when certain conditions are met.
 Shortcuts can save you time and effort, help you accomplish previously complicated tasks, and let you customize your device to better meet your needs.
 Apple finally brought Shortcuts to the Mac in macOS 12 Monterey.
 (The book now includes coverage of macOS Ventura, iOS 16, and iPadOS 16.)

 With Rosemary’s help, you’ll learn how to:

-- Navigate the Shortcuts app: Understand the user interface and terminology, then install and run your first shortcut.
+Navigate the Shortcuts app: Understand the user interface (on each platform) and terminology, then install and run your first shortcut.

-- Run shortcuts: Discover seven different ways to run a shortcut, from tapping an icon to using Home automations and Siri.
+Run shortcuts: Discover many different ways to run a shortcut, from tapping or clicking an icon to using Personal or Home automations, Siri, and Apple Watch.

-Then, to both illustrate the main principles you’ve learned and give you practical tools to get you started, Rosemary walks you step by step through the creation of 15 sample shortcuts, which you can also download and install using links in the book.
+Then, to both illustrate the main principles you’ve learned and give you practical tools to get you started, Rosemary walks you step by step through the creation of 25 sample shortcuts, most which you can also download and install using links in the book.
 Examples include: